Sebastian1011/electron_dingtalk_wechat/README.md

-# electron_dingtalk
+# electron_dingtalk_wechat
-This is an electron application for dingtalk on linux.
+This is an electron and wechat application for dingtalk on linux.